MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 ### Set data collection options

 During installation, you can change the default settings if you do not want to send usage data to Microsoft.
-To do so, uncheck **Allow Microsoft to collect usage data to improve UI flows**.
+To do so, uncheck **Allow Microsoft to collect usage data to improve Power Automate**.

 ## Install the Power Automate browser extension

 After the installation completes, you will need to install and enable the extension for Power Automate Desktop.
-This extension will allow you to record and run web actions in your desktop flow.
+This extension will allow you to record and run web actions in your desktop flows.

 ![Installation success image](https://user-images.githubusercontent.com/48315710/92635143-a5b0ba80-f2d5-11ea-96ec-4672d84d13b3.png)

-1. Select one of the links displayed in the installer.
+Select one of the links displayed in the installer.
 For example, if you want to record your web automations on Microsoft Edge, select the **Microsoft Edge** link.

    The store for your browser opens directly to the public page for the extension.